Floating

 • Add visual snippets of the tools you’re promoting for more clarity;

-• Use some creativity and humor in your email copies to drive engagement.
+• Use humor in your email copies to drive user engagement.

-An onboarding drip campaign can effectively educate your subscribers about your product or services.
+Onboarding drip email campaigns can effectively educate your subscribers about your product or services.
 Think of it as an educational course where each email equals a specific lecture.
-With easy-to-follow steps, you can help subscribers navigate through your platform without facing any issues or blockers.
+With easy-to-follow steps, you can help subscribers navigate through your platform without facing any issues or blockers

 Subject line: You’re on your way to a shining resume!